MolecularCartography/Optimus/README.md

 Numeric identifiers (IDs) are assigned to features after the alignment step and are not changed at the further steps.
 For the same input dataset and fixed parameters of feature detection and alignment, association between IDs and features are guaranteed to remain the same.
 So, the IDs can be used as shortcuts for features.

-Another file produced by the workflow, `features_isotopic_patterns.csv`, is also a table with the same structure as the quantification matrix.
-The only difference is table cells contain isotopic patterns of features instead of intensities.
-The format of an isotopic pattern descriptor is the following: `mz1_min-mz1_max RT1_min-RT1_max|...|mzN_min-mzN_max RTN_min-RTN_max`.
-In this string, isotopic traces are sorted in ascending order from mz1 to mzN.
+Another file produced by the workflow, `Optimus_settings.ini` is a configuration file that contains the list of values of all Optimus parameters used to generate the output.
+This file, along with the experimental design, can be used to reproduce the data analysis.

-The third `*.db` file contains extracted ion chromatograms (XIC) and MS/MS spectra for detected features.
-The file can be opened with `OptimusViewer` application developed by our team.
+The third `OptimusViewer_input.db` file contains extracted ion chromatograms (XIC) and MS/MS spectra for detected features.
+The file can be opened with `OptimusViewer` application also developed by Alexandrov team.
 You can download it and find the instruction on usage in [this GitHub repository](https://github.com/alexandrovteam/OptimusViewer).

 ## KNIME Basics